jeremytammik/RvtLock3r/README.md

 It may later be triggered automatically on opening or saving a document to notify the user that undesired tampering has taken place.

+Below, two caveats on model checking and change analysis.
+However, they both report on modifications ater the fact.
+RvtLock3r goes one step further and prevents all forbidden modifications in the first place.

 ### Model Checker Caveat

 In any serious BIM environment, many rules and conventions are applied and required.